Xilinx/Vitis_Libraries/ultrasound/docs/src/background/theoretical_foundations_2.rst

 ..     <p style="text-align: center; font-style: italic">Fig. 7 - Rx time computation</p>
 .. </div>

-Where *ri* is the position of the emitter (on the probe) and *rp* is the position of the point which the focusing has been calculated into.
+Where *ri* is the position of the emitter (on the probe) and *rp* is the position of the point that into which the focusing has been calculated.

 Knowing the formulation of virtual sources, the SA and PW formulation follows easily.

 Synthetic Aperture Formulation
 ------------------------------

-The formulation of the SA is the following:
+The formulation of the SA is shown below:

 .. <div style="width: 100%;">
 ..     <img src="images/virtual-sources-sa-formula.png" style="display: block; margin-left: auto; margin-right: auto; width: 70%;" alt="Virtual Sources formula SA">